golaravel/laravel4.1docs/cache.md

 > **Note:** Cache tags are not supported when using the `file` or `database` cache drivers.
 Furthermore, when using multiple tags with caches that are stored "forever", performance will be best with a driver such as `memcached`, which automatically purges stale records.

+#### Accessing A Tagged Cache

 Cache tags allow you to tag related items in the cache, and then flush all caches tagged with a given name.
-To access a tagged cache, use the `tags` method:
+To access a tagged cache, use the `tags` method.

-**Accessing A Tagged Cache**

-You may store a tagged cache by passing in an ordered list of tag names as arguments, or as an ordered array of tag names.
+You may store a tagged cache by passing in an ordered list of tag names as arguments, or as an ordered array of tag names:

 	Cache::tags('people', 'authors')->put('John', $john, $minutes);

 	Cache::tags(array('people', 'artists'))->put('Anne', $anne, $minutes);

 You may use any cache storage method in combination with tags, including `remember`, `forever`, and `rememberForever`.
-You may also access cached items from the tagged cache, as well as use the other cache methods such as `increment` and `decrement`:
+You may also access cached items from the tagged cache, as well as use the other cache methods such as `increment` and `decrement`.

-**Accessing Items In A Tagged Cache**
+#### Accessing Items In A Tagged Cache

 To access a tagged cache, pass the same ordered list of tags used to save it.

 	$anne = Cache::tags('people', 'artists')->get('Anne');

-	$john = Cache::tags(array('people', 'authors'))->get('John);
+	$john = Cache::tags(array('people', 'authors'))->get('John');

 You may flush all items tagged with a name or list of names.
 For example, this statement would remove all caches tagged with either `people`, `authors`, or both.
 So, both "Anne" and "John" would be removed from the cache:

 	Cache::tags('people', 'authors')->flush();

-In contrast, this statement would remove only caches tagged with 'author', so "John" would be removed, but not "Anne".
+In contrast, this statement would remove only caches tagged with `authors`, so "John" would be removed, but not "Anne".

 	Cache::tags('authors')->flush();